-Initially, interpretation in the park will focus on four community histories: the ecological history of the site over time; Native American community history on and near the site; African American community history on and near the site; and the history of those who worked, were treated, and/or lived at Dix Hospital.
+Initially, interpretation in the park will focus on four community histories: the ecological worked, and/or lived at Dix Hospital.

-Ecological History

-Early Ecology

-Layers of Land Use

-Common Land to Private Property

-Development of the Site as...

-...Plantation

-...Hospital

-...Landfill

-Who has worked this land?
+Ecological History Early Ecology Layers of Land Use Common Land to Private Property Development of the Site as... ....Plantation ...Hospital ...Landfill Who has worked this land?
 Dix Park as a Place for Restoration

-Native American Community History Native America Living through Colonization, Protecting

-Native Americans at Dix Hospital

-Dix Park as a Place of Presence

-Present / Past / Future
+Native American Community History Native America Living through Colonization, Protecting Community Native Americans at Dix Hospital Dix Park as a Place of Presence Present / Past / Future